zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-google.md

 The Blessed One said,

 [Msdiv 119] (# msdiv119) # msdiv119 .ref .msdiv} "Ragadi nothing,
-I say that this great help without taking is Nirvana which eliminates filth and death.
+I say that this great help without taking is Nibbana which eliminates filth and death.

 [Msdiv 120] (# msdiv120) {# msdiv120 .ref .msdiv} "Some kind of conscious animal
 Knowing this, they did not succumb to the temptation of Nibbanahu in this very soul.
 They belong to Mara